 Based on exploration results in 2015 and 2016 approximately 11,000 metres of diamond drilling were targeted for 2017.
-Drilling is to be accompanied by borehole gyro, electromagnetic (BHEM), optical tele-viewer and physical properties surveys, surface electromagnetic and Induced Polarization ("IP") geophysical surveys, mapping, prospecting, sampling, structural geological studies and 3D modeling.
-Drill hole targeting will be optimized and new drilling targets will be developed within prospective norite stratigraphy by utilizing 3D integration and modeling of all exploration data.
+Drilling was accompanied by borehole gyro, electromagnetic (BHEM), optical tele-viewer and physical properties surveys, surface electromagnetic and Induced Polarization ("IP") geophysical surveys, mapping, prospecting, sampling, structural geological studies and 3D modeling.
+New drilling targets were developed within prospective norite stratigraphy by utilizing 3D integration and integrated modeling of exploration data.

-The three drill targets in 2017 include Fossilik and the IHC where one or more discrete and open sulphide lenses and multiple untested exploration targets have been defined.
-Target P-013 SE is a new discovery of high grade nickel sulphide mineralization which has been tested by one drill hole to date.
+The three drill targets in 2017 included Fossilik and the IHC where one or more discrete and open sulphide lenses and multiple untested exploration targets were defined.
+Target P-013 SE was a new discovery of high grade nickel sulphide mineralization which was previously tested by one drill hole.